spaceml-org/floodmapper/tutorial/03_EMS_AND_AOIS.md

  * [03a_Extract_EMSR586.ipynb](03a_Extract_EMSR586.ipynb)

 At the end of this notebook we will write polygonal areas of interest to a GeoJSON file on our local disk.
-These will outline the areas we wish to map.
+These correspond to the overlapping FloodMapper grid patches covering the area we wish to map

 ## Preparing a gridded AoI file